rails/rails/guides/source/active_model_basics.md

    callbacks attached to.
 When you define a method like `:update`, it will provide all three standard callbacks (`before`, `around` and `after`) for the `:update` method.
-3. Wrap the methods you want callbacks on in a block so that the callbacks get a chance to fire.
+3. Within the defined method, use `run_callbacks` which will run the callback for the provided event when fired.
 4. Then in your class, you can use the `before_update`, `after_update`, and `around_update` methods, just as you would in an Active Record model.